yangchenfunstatistics/yangchen.github.io/_pages/service.md

 ## Organizing Activities

+* Organizing committee for “SABID 2025: Workshop on Solar & Stellar Astronomy Big Data” at ICDM (The 25th IEEE International Conference on Data Mining) 2025, November 12, 2025.

 * Organizer of lightning talk session “Data-driven Approaches as a Revolution for Space Weather Forecasting”, 2024 ADSA Annual Meeting, Ann Arbor, Michigan, October 29-31, 2024.

 * Chair of session “The Promises and Perils of Long Time: Recent advances in astronomical time series”, the Joint Statistical Meetings, Portland, OR, August 3-9, 2024